briankaufman990/RPSLS/README.md

 # RPSLS

 RPSLS.py is made to run with Flask.
-In order to run it as simple builtin server, make sure you Flask and it's dependencies are installed using:
+In order to run it as simple builtin server, make sure Flask and it's dependencies are installed using:
 ```
 pip install -r requirements.txt
 ```